lamnhan066/isolates_helper/README.md

   // Create 3 isolates to solve the problems final isolates = IsolatesHelper(concurrent: 3);

-  isolates.stream.listen((result) {
+  // Listen for the results from the stream. isolates.stream.listen((result) {
     if (result is double) {
       print('Stream get addFuture: $result');